There are some basic physics when it comes to mass and space. A certain amount of mass can fill only the same amount of space and no more.

 Tourists wander around on the lower level of the Tower before taking an elevator to the second level.
-Those same tourists enjoy the greater view of Paris and then load onto another smaller elevator to the next level.
+There is one elevator that is specifically for people.
+The other four are for operations to maintain the Tower.

-One would think that someone would think I’ll take the next one…no, you go on… No, all crammed in to the smaller elevator, with the space decreasing while the mass remained the same.
+One would think that someone would think I’ll take the next one…no, you go on… No, all crammed in to the elevator #5 with the space decreases as the mass increased.

 In 1985, My husband and I were part of that mass which also included a tourist bus of tall Swedish men…no, tall and big Swedish men.
 My husband was pushed away with the flow of people, leaving me in the middle of the elevator without him.

 As the elevator shrank and the mass remained the same, it became obvious to this 5` 4” female would soon be crushed in a vice of handsome muscular tall Viking giants.

 |Daily Mail UK: 1 in 33 Britains share Viking DNA|

 One giant peered down at my desperate face and placed his massive arm over my head to the shoulder of another towering giant, who looked down at miniscule female (me).
 He braced his hand on the other man's shoulder, chuckling while saying something in Viking language.